travis-ci/docs-travis-ci-com/user/languages/python.md

 Python projects need to provide the `script` key in their `.travis.yml` to specify what command to run tests with.

-For example, if your project uses nosetests:
+For example, if your project uses pytest:

     # command to run tests
-    script: nosetests
+    script: pytest

 if it uses `make test` instead: